hrishikeshsathyian/tp/docs/UserGuide.md

 **Names:**

+- Should not be blank.
-- Are case-sensitive.
+- Should be case-sensitive.
 - Can contain any amount of alphanumeric characters, spaces, and special characters.
-- Should not be blank.
+- May not include bride and groom's name.

 **Dates:**

 - The `DATE` Parameter has to be in the format `DDMMYYYY`.
   - e.g `25122025` for the 25th December 2025
-- `Can be any date, past, present or future.
+- Can be any date, past, present or future.

 </box>